MateDawid/Learning/Notes/Django REST Framework/002_Serializing/014_Nested_serializers.md

 }
 ```
 The downside is that you have no control over a child's serialization.
 Using depth will include all fields on the children, in other words.

+The authors of Two Scoops of Django argue that you should remove any POST or PUT methods for nested resources and create separate GET/POST/PUT API views for them.
+From my own experience, they're right: Trying to use a writable nested serializer can quickly become irritating.